Petrobras: Significantly Overvalued

 - The growth rate for CAPEX for the forecast period is set at 17% in 2017;

-- We use the EV/EBITDA multiple based on the last-twelve-months' figure of 9.3x.
+- We use the EV/EBITDA multiple based on the last twelve months' figure of 9.3x.

 We consider our projections to be quite optimistic.